mozilla/http-observatory/httpobs/docs/api.md

 * `host` hostname (required)

 POST parameters:
-* `hidden` setting to "true" will hide a scan from public results (such as recent scans)
+* `hidden` setting to "true" will hide a scan from public results returned by `getRecentScans`
 * `rescan` setting to "true" forces a rescan of a site

 Examples: